PostHog/posthog.com/contents/blog/5-ways-to-improve-analytics-data.md

 Backend analytics are more reliable than frontend analytics.
 There are 3 reasons for this:

-1. Many users have tracking disabled or blocked on their browsers (especially tech-savvy users).
+1. Many users have tracking disabled or blocked on their browsers (especially tech-savvy users), which prevents events from being sent.
 2. Frontend analytics often rely on JavaScript execution, which can be interrupted by various factors – such as network issues, CORS, browser settings, and more.
 3. You have complete control of your backend implementation and execution.

-Thus, when possible, log events on your server instead of on your client.

-That doesn't mean that frontend analytics are entirely useless, though.
-As long as you know they're only showing a portion of your data, they can still be useful.

-Below is a guide to help you decide when to rely on frontend or backend analytics:
+Where possible, it's a good idea to log events on your server instead of your client.
+Here's a guide to help you decide when to rely on frontend or backend analytics:

-- Use frontend analytics if you want to:
+- Use frontend analytics where getting partial data is acceptable, and you want to:
   - Understand user journeys, such as the sequence of pages a user visits.
   - Track user interactions like clicks, scrolls, or form submissions.
   - Gather data on client-side performance, like page load times and responsiveness.